-Free parking for our events is available in the lot at the corner Harry Kemp Way and Howland Street, from which it's a short, 12-minute walk to the Barn.
-Please note that under no circumstances should you drive your car on Miller Hill Road Familiarize yourself with the directions and let us know if you have any questions.
+The Barn is located at 29 Miller Hill Rd in Provincetown, and is accessed by a long dirt path and a steep staircase.
+Please note that under no circumstances should you drive your car on Miller Hill Road.
+Familiarize yourself with the directions and let us know if you have any questions.

 We put together a brief video introducing the Barn, its history, and our organization, Twenty Summers.
 Sean Gannett produced and directed the film.
 We hope you enjoy it.
 You can watch here or on Vimeo.

 Several publications and news outlets have featured stories about Twenty Summers and the Barn, which NPR has called "part of the foundation of American art history."
 Learn more about our organization and what others have had to say about it.